Flutterwave/ravepay-nodejs/Readme.md

 `npm install ravepay`

- You can get your PUBLICK_KEY and SECRET_KEY from the Rave dashboard.
+ You can get your PUBLIC_KEY and SECRET_KEY from the Rave dashboard.

  Go [here](https://rave.flutterwave.com/dashboard/settings/apis) to get your live keys.
  Go [here](https://rave.flutterwave.com/dashboard/settings/apis) to get your live keys.